B2B SaaS SEO content is a cornerstone of marketing. Let's learn how to conduct keyword research and create SEO-friendly content for your B2B SaaS...

 Strengthen your SaaS brand with stellar content marketing.

-When it comes to content marketing, not many marketers know how to balance a solid strategy that delivers growth and tangible results.
-All too often, we’ve seen content marketing ignored due to misconceived value or slow returns.
+When it comes to B2B content marketing, not many people know how to balance a solid strategy that delivers growth and tangible results.
+This stems from slow returns and misconceived value because some businesses still choose to ignore a key piece of their marketing plan: content.

-However, an effective content marketing strategy can render itself invaluable in the long-term by elevating your brand awareness, establishing yourself as an industry thought leader, while reaffirming your market positioning through offering helpful, insightful resources to help our audiences.
+However, an effective B2B SaaS content marketing strategy can render itself invaluable in the long term by elevating your brand awareness and establishing yourself as an industry thought leader.
+It’s also important to reaffirm your market positioning by offering helpful, insightful resources to your audiences.

 According to Demand Gen Report’s 2020 Content Preferences Study, buyers are not only leaning even harder on content to educate themselves, but they are also demanding and expecting richer content experiences.
 In fact, 67% say they rely more on content now than ever before, making it a tactic B2B SaaS companies just can’t ignore.

 Content marketing is a form of inbound marketing that focuses on providing the right content to the right customer at the right time.
-It’s one of the most essential elements of SaaS marketing, as it helps customers understand the product.
-Specifically, content marketing uses a strategic approach for content––including all of your blog posts, emails, eBooks, landing pages, advertisements and more.
+It’s one of the most essential elements of SaaS marketing ––helping customers understand the product.
+Specifically, content marketing uses a strategic approach for content––including all of your blog posts, emails, eBooks, landing pages, advertisements, and more.

 Concerned about whether or not your audience will actually read your content?
 Not only do more B2B buyers read more content now, but 48% of them read 3-5 blog posts or content pieces prior to even talking with a salesperson.

-Your content marketing will ultimately depend on your go-to-market (GTM) strategy.
-This ensures you can deliver your unique selling proposition to the right ICP so you can position and differentiate yourselves from other competitors in the industry.
+Your content marketing strategy will ultimately depend on your go-to-market (GTM) strategy.
+This ensures you can deliver your unique selling proposition to the right ICP so you can position and differentiate yourself from other competitors in the industry.

 Search engine optimization (SEO) is the bread and butter of your content marketing, which is how many of your prospective clients will find you.
 It’s how you grab the attention of search engines.
 Think about it –– every time you Google something, millions and millions of results pop up, and yours can too.

 If you are interesting and appealing to your audience and are using specific keywords and phrases, you are more likely to rank.
-Write high-quality and shareable content in searcher’s terms and be sure to choose keywords based on relevance, competition and number of searches.
+Write high-quality and shareable content in searcher’s terms and be sure to choose keywords based on relevance, competition, and the number of searches.

 Pro Tip: SEO and blog creation are the top two inbound marketing priorities for marketers.
 In order to step up your marketing strategy and online presence, focus on publishing regular content aligned directly with SEO research and strategy so you can deliver scalable and long-term results.